 Recommendations, in memorandum format (AGCRA Awards Submission Template), will be forwarded by email (preferred method) to AGCRA Vice-President for Awards at firstname.lastname@example.org to verify membership status, check the recommendation against the award criteria, place the recommendation before the NEC for approval, and then process the award certificate and medal, must arrive as soon as possible but no later than 30 days prior to the requested presentation date.

-Memorandum must contain contributions to the Adjutant General’s Corps or the Army Human Resources mission, as well as desired presentation date.
-Recommendation must be endorsed by the local AGCRA Chapter President.
+The memorandum must contain contributions to the Adjutant General’s Corps or the Army Human Resources mission, as well as the desired presentation date.
+The recommendation must be endorsed by the local AGCRA Chapter President.
 If there is not a local Chapter in your area, a senior Adjutant General Officer will endorse the recommendation.
 If a senior Adjutant General Officer is available, a senior Human Resources professional will endorse the recommendation.

 Once the award has been voted by the AGCRA National Executive Council, payment may be made by the awards link (preferred method, given to the payor, by the AGCRA National Executive Council VP, Awards) credit card, or debit card.
 Exceptions for payment method are on a case by case basis.
 Credit card transactions can only be processed by the AGCRA VP for Awards.

 The National Executive Council will review award recommendations and base their vote on the merits of the achievement and service.
-For approval of the recommendation, a simple majority of the members of the National Executive Council present and voting is required.
+For the approval of the recommendation, a simple majority of the members of the National Executive Council present and voting is required.